AI4SIM/model-collection/README.md

 - MODEL_PROJECT_PATH: the path ``<domain>/<use-case>/<NN architecture>`` you are working on.
 - UBUNTU_IMAGE_NAME: the base Ubuntu docker image name indicated in the ``env.yaml`` file.
 - UBUNTU_IMAGE_TAG: the base Ubuntu docker image tag indicated in the ``env.yaml`` file.
+- PYTHON_VERSION: the python version that should be used.
+Should be picked from the ``pyproject.toml`` file.

 To build the Docker image from the repository root directory, for example: